 Oh, if you need to get up and go to the bathroom, get up and go.
 Don’t have a urinal there; especially don’t keep it by the sports bottle!
 You need to walk, so think about getting up and walking.

-Other patients purchase pillow wedges so they have some elevation by their bed.
+Other weight loss surgery patients purchase pillow wedges so they have some elevation by their bed.
 Still others make these wedges with lots of pillows surrounding them (reminds me of a cocoon).
-Having a hospital bed can help the first couple of days, but very few patients get these, and they are rarely needed.
+Having a hospital bed can help the first couple of days, but very few weight loss surgery patients get these, and they are rarely needed.
 I often wished I had one so I could sit up and watch my favorite television program at night.
-We do like patients to sleep at a fifteen degree upright angle, and for some the only way is to have the head of your bed propped up a bit—one of those little chores you should do before you go to the hospital.
+We do like weight loss surgery patients to sleep at a fifteen degree upright angle, and for some the only way is to have the head of your bed propped up a bit—one of those little chores you should do before you go to the hospital.

 Feeling tired and needing naps

-Surgery is tough.
+Gastric bypass weight loss surgery is tough.
 You will need naps, and you will be very tired if you return to work after three weeks.
-There is nothing wrong with you, you had major surgery, and major surgery takes a lot out of you.
+There is nothing wrong with you, you had a major operation, and it takes a lot out of you.
 Expect that it will be three months before you feel normal.

 Ability to Concentrate